0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Monteverde/Monteverde.md

 ### Troubleshooting
 *Since the script isn't big (< 40 lines)*, It wouldn't be difficult to step through it line-by-line to find out what's wrong.

-we get the first 5 lines:
+we take a look at the first 5 lines:

 ```
 Write-Host "AD Connect Sync Credential Extract POC (@_xpn_)`n"